By B.N. Frank

 Regardless, over the last few years, many wireless, digital, and/or “smart” products have been reported as malfunctioning, catching fire, and/or exploding.
 There have been highly publicized reports about recalls on phones and washing machines.
 Reports about hundreds of thousands of wireless or digital “Smart” utility meters being recalled or replaced have received much less publicity.
 Fires and explosions have been documented all over North America.

-Recently, California utility customers and their insurance companies filed a class action lawsuit alleging that their PG&E wireless “Smart” meters caught fire.
-One of the plaintiffs is the former mayor of San Francisco.
+Recently, California utility customers and their insurance companies filed lawsuits alleging that their PG&E wireless “Smart” meters caught fire.

 When we buy personal wireless and “smart” devices and products, we receive instructions on how to use them safely.